-Matthew Dougherty is Director of Publishing for the Journal of Inter-Religious Dialogue™.
+Matthew Dougherty served as Director of Publishing for the Journal of Inter-Religious Studies™.
 He graduated magna cum laude from Amherst College and went on to earn a Master of Theological Studies degree with a concentration in Religions of the Americas from Harvard Divinity School.
 He is currently a Ph.D. student in the Department of Religious Studies at the University of North Carolina at Chapel Hill.
 His research interests include missions in the Americas and the expression of masculinity in American Christianity.
 He lives in Durham, North Carolina.

-Sophia Khan serves as Publishing Editor of the Journal of Inter-Religious Dialogue, contributing blogger at Huffington Post Religion, teaching assistant at Harvard University, tutor at Veritas Tutors, and volunteer research and program assistant at Harvard Kennedy School’s Program on Human Trafficking and Modern Slavery.
+Sophia Khan served as Publishing Editor of the Journal of Inter-Religious Studies, contributing blogger at Huffington Post Religion, teaching assistant at Harvard University, tutor at Veritas Tutors, and volunteer research and program assistant at Harvard Kennedy School’s Program on Human Trafficking and Modern Slavery.
 After graduating from Dartmouth College with honors in classics and theater, Miss Khan went on to receive master’s degrees from Yale and Harvard in comparative religious ethics, human rights, and international security.
 Her graduate thesis examined cosmopolitanism and humanitarian intervention through the lens of Just War Theory and featured a case study on Darfur.
 She has worked with the International Center for Religion & Diplomacy, Harvard University Press, Asia Catalyst, and Integrated Refugee and Immigrant Services.
 Sophia published her first cookbook, Students Go Gourmet: Simple Gourmet for Every Day in October, 2011.
 You can follow her on Twitter here and here.